The Dutch can be credited to many more inventions than Gouda and Edam yellow cheese wheels and ‘Big Brother’.

 Some things are just so well-known worldwide that they can’t be Dutch, right?
 Or the name sounds so non-Dutch that they must be from abroad.
 Well, embrace yourself for these 10 surprises of things you thought were international, but are actually Dutch.
 Here is a list of 10 things that many people don’t know originated in the Netherlands.

 Not only is it Dutch, it’s even the most well-known English spoken radio programme on Dutch radio.
 The Happy Station Show was introduced by Philips on their PCJJ radio station in 1927, and is still running, though currently on a Taiwanese radio station.
-After WWII, the show was moved to Radio Netherlands Worldwide until 1995, when RNW cancelled the show.
-In 2009 however, the show returned on the Taiwanese PCJ Radio (yes, named after the former Dutch station) and it is currently still running.
+After WWII, the show moved to Radio Netherlands Worldwide until 1995, when RNW cancelled it.
+In 2009 however, the show returned on the Taiwanese PCJ Radio and it is currently still running.

 2. The compact cassette

 Everybody knows the CD was invented by Philips, but hardly anyone remembers nowadays that so was the compact cassette.
 Probably because very few people still use compact cassettes.
 Yet it turned out revolutionary for the music industry.
 After all, ‘free music’ became suddenly available to everybody because they could record their own mix-tapes with music from the radio, rather than buying a record in the store.
 Hence, indirectly, the Dutch contributed to the invention of music piracy.

 Now obviously the Dutch weren’t the first artists painting still lifes.
 Still life painting has existed for as long as painting has existed.
 However, Dutch artists started making still-life paintings and hence made it a distinct genre and professional specialisation.
 At least, according to Wikipedia anyway.